Authenticating to Chainguard Registry

 Public Images

-Chainguard Images tagged :latest or :latest-dev, and Images by digest are available for free in the Public catalog.
+Chainguard offers a collection of images that are publicly available and don’t require authentication, being free to use by anyone.
 However, logging in with a Chainguard account and authenticating when pulling from the Registry provides a mechanism for Chainguard to contact you if there are any issues with images you are pulling.
 This may enable Chainguard to notify you of upcoming deprecations, changes in behavior, critical vulnerabilities and remediations for images you have recently pulled.

 Signing Up

 You can register a Chainguard account through our sign up form.
-This will create your account and your organization’s root IAM group.
+This will create your account and a Chainguard IAM organization.
 If you already have an account, you can log in through the login page.

 For more details on signing in, you can review our sign in guidance.
 If your organization is interested in (or already using) custom identity providers like Okta, you can read how to authenticate to Chainguard with custom identity providers.